hwikgren/PNANetwork/NetworkCreation/Readme.md

 ### Network Creation

 There are three different versions of the network, two one-mode networks and a two-mode network.
+The csv files can be found in the folder _../Networks_.

 Using <b>names.csv and connections.csv</b> one can create a one-mode co-occurence network of persons attested in PNA.
 The weight of an edge equals the number of times two persons co-occur in different documents.

 Using <b>names.csv and connectionsWeighted.csv</b> one can create a one-mode co-occurence network of persons attested in PNA.
 The edge weights in this network have been calculated as follows.
 For each document in which two persons co-occur, subtract 1 from the total number of persons attested in the document and divide 1 by the difference \[1/(n-1)].
 To calculate the edge weight, add up the weights in all the documents.

 Using <b>bimodal.csv</b> one can create a two-mode network of documents and the individuals appearing in them.
+Unlike names.csv this file does not not contain the node attributes.

-The files 'pairs' and 'pairsWeighted' in the Output folder can also be used to create the one-mode networks.
-Those can be used in Gephi, but they do not contain the node attributes.
-A line with Source;Target;Weight has to be added to the beginning of the files in order to use them in Gephi.
+The files 'pairs' and 'pairsWeighted' can also each be used to create the one-mode networks.
+These files are also in the folder _../Networks_.
+The weights have been counted as in connections.csv and connectionsWeighted.csv respectively.
+These files can be used, for example, in Gephi, but they do not contain the node attributes.

 #### How our script creates the network data and writes csv files